 My name is Torstein J. F. Strømme.
-I am a PhD student/researcher within theoretical computer science in the algorithms group at University of Bergen, focusing on parameterized algorithms and complexity under the supervision of Fedor V. Fomin.
-I also enjoy playing board games, uphill hiking, volunteering at Bergen Red Cross High School Tutoring, playing guitar and attending Salt Bergen City Church.
-Happily married to the finest girl I could ever imagine, with whom I also have a lovely dog.
+I am an Associate Professor within computer science in the IT didactictics group at the University of Bergen.
+I am involved in the competitive programming scene in Norway as a board member of the Norwegian Olympiad in Informatics and as an organiser of programming contests in Bergen.
+I also enjoy playing board games, uphill hiking, and playing guitar.
+I'm a supporting member of the politcal party Senterpartiet, and I'm an occational podrishoner at Woodland Hills Church.
+Happily married to the finest girl I could ever imagine, with whom I have two lovely sons.

 Please feel welcome to message me if you are interested in what I am doing.

 Some of the linked content is partly open access, but full access require that you have the appropriate privileges provided by University of Bergen.INF101 Object-oriented programming (course description, S22)